DannyBen/rush-cli/README.md

    - `$USER_CWD` - the directory from which rush was executed
    - `$VERBOSE` - if the user passed `--verbose`
    - `$FORCE` - if the user passed `--force`
-5. Note that the `main` and `undo` scripts are executed in the same folder it lives in, so you can copy files from the package's directory to wherever they need to be.
+5. Note that the `main` and `undo` scripts are executed in the same folder they live in, so you can copy files from the package's directory to wherever they need to be.
 6. If you need to read/write files in the user's current direcotory, use the `$USER_CWD` environment variable.